 This topic focuses on perception and illusions, drawing on biological (physical explanations) and cognitive psychology (mental processing explanations).

-This topic looks at Freud’s dream theory and an opposing theory, known as activation synthesis.
-So are dreams important or just a bi-product of sleeping.
+This topic looks at Freud’s dream theory and the opposing theory, known as activation synthesis.
+So are dreams important or just a by-product of sleeping?

-There are 60 marks in the examination and the result contributes 40% of the total grade for the full GCSE
+There are 98 marks in this paper, and the result contributes 55% of the total grade for the full GCSE.

-There are 90 marks in the examination and the result contributes 60% of the total grade for the full GCSE
+There are 79 marks in this paper, and the result contributes 45% of the total grade for the full GCSE.

 Careers and Progression

-If a career as a chartered psychologist was the aim, then the British Psychological Society (BPS) recognises several areas of psychology in which it is possible to become a Chartered Psychologist; Clinical, Counselling, Education, Forensic, Health, Neuro and Occupational psychologist, Sport & Exercise Psychologists, Teachers and Researchers in psychology.
+The British Psychological Society (BPS) recognises several areas of psychology in which it is possible to become a Chartered Psychologist: Clinical, Counselling, Education, Forensic, Health, Neuro, Occupational, Sport, Teaching and Researching in psychology.